shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

  ```

     * uncomment fortress spring bean injector
+ Next we tell the app to use spring to inject references to fortress security objects:
  ```java
     // TODO STEP 7b: uncomment to enable injection of fortress spring beans: getComponentInstantiationListeners().add(new SpringComponentInjector(this));
  ```

  These steps are necessary to get fortress hooked into the sample app.

 8. Edit WicketSampleBasePage.java
+ Get fortress objects injected to the wicket base page, enable fortress secured page links.
     * uncomment fortress spring bean injection
  ```java
     // TODO STEP 8a: enable spring injection of fortress bean here: